fassko/fassko.github.io/_posts/2019-12-27-graphql-advances-with-swift.md

 ## Dealing with optionals with GraphQL

-Optional type properties I think is one of the biggest downsides of the GraphQL with Apollo iOS SDK.
-It is because in many cases GraphQL type field can not be specified, basically it can be null.
+I think that optional type properties is one of the biggest downsides of the GraphQL with Apollo iOS SDK.
+It is so because in many cases GraphQL type field can not be specified, so it can be null.

 When you are [fetching queries](https://www.apollographql.com/docs/ios/fetching-queries/) with Apollo iOS SDK `GraphQLResult` type has optional property `data`.
 This property is a typed result data which means it has fetched type properties and those can be also optional.